-Libby Larsen (born 24 December 1950, in Wilmington, Delaware) is one of America's most prolific and most performed living composers.
-She has created a catalogue of over 200 works spanning virtually every genre from intimate vocal and chamber music to massive orchestral and choral scores.
+Ms. Larsen has created a catalogue of over 200 works spanning virtually every genre from intimate vocal and chamber music to massive orchestral and choral scores.
 Her music has been praised for its dynamic, deeply inspired, and vigorous contemporary American spirit.
-Constantly sought after for commissions and premieres by major artists, ensembles and orchestras around the world, Libby Larsen has established a permanent place for her works in the concert repertory.

-Libby Larsen has received numerous awards and accolades, including a 1994 Grammy as producer of the CD: The Art of Arlene Augér, an acclaimed recording that features Larsen's Sonnets from the Portuguese.
+Libby Larsen has received numerous awards and accolades, including a 1994 Grammy as producer of the CD The Art of Arlene Augér, an acclaimed recording that features Larsen's Sonnets from the Portuguese.
 Her opera Frankenstein, The Modern Prometheus was selected as one of the eight best classical music events of 1990 by USA Today.
-The first woman to serve as a resident composer with a major orchestra, she has held residencies with the California Institute of the Arts, the Arnold Schoenberg Institute, the Philadelphia School of the Arts, the Cincinnati Conservatory, the Minnesota Orchestra, the Charlotte Symphony, and the Colorado Symphony.
-Larsen's many commissions and recordings are a testament to her fruitful collaborations with a long list of world-renowned artists, including The King's Singers, Benita Valente, and Frederica von Stade, among others.
-Her works are widely recorded on such labels as Angel/EMI, Nonesuch, Decca, and Koch International.
+The first woman to serve as a resident composer with a major orchestra, she has held residencies with the California Institute of the Arts, the Arnold Schoenberg Institute, the Philadelphia School of the Arts, the Cincinnati Conservatory, and the Minnesota Orchestra.
+Larsen's many commissions and recordings are a testament to her fruitful collaborations with world-renowned artists, including The King's Singers, Benita Valente, and Frederica von Stade, among others.

 Works for Winds

 - Brass Flight

 - Concert Dances

 - Grand Rondo: Napoleon Dances the Can-Can with Italy, Hungary and Poland

 - Short Symphony